Ahmed9588406/NLP-Tools/README.md

 ## Contributions
 Contributions to this repository are welcome!
 If you have additional NLP tools, techniques, code examples, or resources that you would like to contribute, please submit a pull request following the contribution guidelines.

+## About the Author
+This repository is maintained by Ahmed Alaa , an NLP enthusiast passionate about advancing the field of natural language processing and fostering collaboration within the NLP community.

 Happy NLP exploring!